DocHatty14/community-research-mcp/README.md

 ## Why This Exists

+> *"The docs say it should work.
+Stack Overflow comment #3 says why it doesn't.
+GitHub issue #1247 has the workaround.
+Reddit says don't even bother, use this other library instead."*

+You know this research pattern.
+You live it every time you debug something obscure.
+This tool automates it.

+**The Gap:**
-Official documentation tells you how things *should* work.
-The community tells you:
+- **Official docs** tell you how things *should* work
-- Why it's actually broken
-- The undocumented hack that fixes it
-- Which approach people are using in production
+- **AI training data** stops at some arbitrary cutoff date

-This tool automates the tab-hopping between Stack Overflow comments, GitHub issue workarounds, and Reddit "don't use X, use Y" threads that you're already doing manually.
+- **Real solutions** live in Stack Overflow comments, closed GitHub issues, and "actually, don't use X" Reddit threads

+**What it does:**
+- Searches Stack Overflow, GitHub Issues, Reddit, Hacker News in parallel
+- Finds the buried answers (comment #3, the closed issue with 47 upvotes, the Reddit thread from last week)
+- Synthesizes with an LLM into actionable recommendations
+- Scores results by community validation, recency, and specificity

 **What it's good at:**
-- Finding the real solution buried in Stack Overflow comments
-- Discovering recent GitHub issues about breaking changes
+- Finding undocumented breaking changes
+- Discovering workarounds for known bugs
-- Aggregating "what are people actually using" discussions from Reddit/HN
+- Aggregating "what people actually use in production"

 **What it's not:**
 - A replacement for reading docs
-- A guarantee of correctness
+- A guarantee of correctness (validate everything yourself)
-- Enterprise-grade tooling
+- Enterprise-grade tooling (it's a hobby project)

 ---